jfrickmann/SoarJETI/README.md

 In addition to the score keeping apps for sailplanes, I have also included a couple of utility apps that I find useful.

-To install the apps on your transmitter, connect the transmitter to your computer, and copy over the Lua files (.lua or .lc), as well as the entire [F3K score](https://github.com/jfrickmann/SoarJETI/tree/main/F3K%20score) folder with its contents, to the *Apps* folder on your transmitter's SD-card.
+To install the apps on your transmitter, connect the transmitter to your computer, and copy over the Lua files (.lua or .lc), as well as the entire [F3K score](https://github.com/jfrickmann/SoarJETI/tree/main/F3K%20score) and [F5J score](https://github.com/jfrickmann/SoarJETI/tree/main/F5J%20score) folders with its contents, to the *Apps* folder on your transmitter's SD-card.

 Then, navigate to **Applications**, **User Applications** on your radio's menus, and add the apps to the currently loaded model.
 Notice that they will be added to the menus as described below for each app.